-In a medium-size saucepan on medium setting, heat milk until simmering.
-Whisk in sugar, cocoa powder, chocolate, and cinnamon if you like.
+In a medium-size saucepan on medium setting, heat milk to a gentle simmer.
+Whisk in sugar, cocoa powder, chopped chocolate*, and cinnamon.

-Simmer, whisking continuously, until chocolate and sugar are melted and mixture begins to thicken.
+Simmer the mixture, whisking continuously, until chocolate and sugar are melted and mixture begins to thicken.
 Divide among four mugs.
-Sprinkle with Homemade Mini-Marshmallows.

 In the bowl of a standing mixer with whisk attachment, pour ½ cup ice-cold water.
 Place gelatin on top of the water.
 Have whisk attachment standing by.